Circling the Glenmore Reservoir reveals one of Calgary’s most layered urban landscapes.

 Along with trails and pathways, this is a great place for birding, canoeing and kayaking.

-The Glenmore Reservoir is a beckon for water enthusiasts in a landlocked city.
+In a prairie city far from any coastline, the Glenmore Reservoir is a beckon for water enthusiasts.
 It is the only facility in Calgary for sailing, disabled sailing, dragon boat racing, rowing, canoeing and kayaking.

 The source water is susceptible to contaminants.
 This makes treatment more difficult and costly.
 Limiting recreational use to reduce pollution is critical.
 The following are prohibited: